eduardoschk/QT-2DCad/README.md

 # QT-2DCad

-A simple 2D computer-aided design with basic functions such as line, bezier and arc.
+A simple 2D computer-aided design program with basic functions such as line, bezier and arc.